Pediatric Readiness in Emergency Departments

 - Dilution strategies for developing various concentrations of oral and parenteral medications

-- Bedside dosing tables for calculating doses and volumes necessary for administration of medications, especially in the setting of volume limitations in this population (6)
+- Bedside dosing tables for calculating doses and volumes necessary for the administration of medications, especially in the setting of volume limitations in this population (6)

 - Developing effective standards in order for the preparation and labeling of medications to occur in a safe manner